BobFrostMan/zephyr-api-java/README.md

 It is designed to simplify the integration of your Java applications (mainly test automation frameworks) with Zephyr, allowing you to programmatically manage test cases, folders, statuses, priorities, and other resources.

 ## Motivation
-I didn't find user-friendly not overloaded with internal entities and api logic client for simple Zephyr.
+I didn't find user-friendly not overloaded with internal entities and api logic client for simple Zephyr actions.
-So it's an attempt to design simple client for Zephyr without additional headache.
+So it's an attempt to design a simple client for Zephyr without additional headache.

 [Zephyr API documentation available here.](https://support.smartbear.com/zephyr-scale-cloud/api-docs/#section/Authentication/Generate-a-Key)